Kong/charts/charts/kong/README.md

 #### The `labels` section

-The `labels` section can be used to configure some common labels that will be added to each of the Helm chart artefacts.
+The `labels` section can be used to configure some common labels that will be added to each Kubernetes object generated.

 An example to provide the environment used within the `acme.com` label scope.